Stormwater facts and figures

 Property owners are responsible for maintaining the lot grade elevations established by the original grading plan.
 When hiring private contractors for landscaping or yard alteration, ensure that they respect the intended drainage design when carrying out work.
 This will reduce additional costs and stress that stems from improper lot grading.

 Where can I obtain the grading plan for my property?

 If a grading plan exists, residents can review the original plan by submitting an Access to Building Permit Records request.
 If there is no grading plan on record, please call 3-1-1 for additional grading inquires.

-What is a violation of the drainage by-law?
+What is a violation of the site alteration by-law?

-Any action that negatively impacts the intended drainage of a lot violates the drainage by-law.
+Any action that negatively impacts the intended drainage of a lot violates the site alteration by-law.
 Swales are not to be filled, piped, or obstructed by any landscaping feature such as sheds or gardens.
 Consult the Site-Alteration By-law before altering your lot.

-I’m planning minor landscaping, how do I know if I am violating the drainage by-law?
+I’m planning minor landscaping, how do I know if I am violating the site alteration by-law?